docker/docs/content/manuals/subscription/scale.md

 ## Add Docker Build Cloud minutes

-You can pre-purchase Docker Build Cloud minutes in Docker Build Cloud:
+You can pre-purchase Docker Build Cloud minutes in the Docker Build Cloud Dashboard:

 1. Sign in to the [Docker Billing Console](https://app.docker.com/billing).
 2. On the plans and usage page, select **View build minutes**.